 * Bellew to join Ryanair as COO

-* To be given responibility for pilot issues
+* To be given responsibility for pilot issues

-* Malaysia must hire third CEO in three years (Adds quote, details, background)
+* Malaysia must hire third CEO in three years (Adds Malaysia Airlines' reaction, analyst's comment)

 DUBLIN/SINGAPORE, Oct 17 (Reuters) - Malaysia Airlines CEO Peter Bellew is leaving after just over a year in charge to return to Ryanair as chief operations officer to tackle the pilot shortages that has resulted in it cancelling more than 20,000 flights over the winter season.